Zabrafax/adhd-trap/README.md

 ## Future Improvements

-Adding new different effects from trending videos or even adding other adhd-traps.
+Adding new different effects from trending videos such as gradient arcs coloring, dynamic arcs adding or even adding other ADHD-traps.

 #### Created by [@Zabrafax](https://github.com/Zabrafax)